luckgoncalves/luckgoncalves/README.md

 # <a href="https://lucasgoncalves.dev" target="_blank">Lucas Gonçalves</a>

-Teach Lead @acordofechado.
+Teach Lead at @acordofechado.

-## Sobre
+## About
-Desenvolvedor Full Stack,
+Full Stack developer,
-Formado em Tecnologia da Gestão da Tecnologia da Informação em Santa Cruz.
+Graduated in Information Technology Management at Santa Cruz.
-Pós Graduado em App Development em Puc-PR.
+Postgraduate in App Development at Puc-PR.

-## Tecnologias
+## Technology
 - ReactJS
 - NextJS
 - NodeJS